gasilva/dataAndModelsCovid19/README.md

 - R(t) are those individuals who have healed
 - K(t) are those individuals who have died

+β : Effective contact rate [1/min]
+γ: Recovery(+Mortality) rate γ=(a+b) [1/min]
+a: recovery of healed  [1/min]
+b: mortality rate  [1/min]
+σ: is the rate at which individuals move from the exposed to the infectious classes.
+Its reciprocal (1/σ) is the average latent (exposed) period.
+σ2: is the rate at which individuals move from the infectious to the deadas and healed classes.
+Its reciprocal (1/σ2) is the average latent (exposed) period
+p: is the fraction of the exposed which become symptomatic infectious subpopulation.
+(1-p): is the fraction of the exposed which becomes asymptomatic infectious subpopulation.

 The inclusion of asymptomatic cases in SEIRD model generates SEAIRD equation system: